MatteoJoliveau/stories/content/skyfarer/combat.md

 ### Dodge

 Evade an incoming attack, avoiding all damage.
+This action can be performed out of turn, when an enemy declares an attack.

 Skilled profession: **Navigator**